Nov. 7, 2006 - Researchers in the U.S. and elsewhere are finding ways to get around the ethical roadblocks to embryonic stem cell research.

 And at a forum in Washington this week, experts are discussing some of the most promising strategies.

 Congress -- with the backing of a majority of Americans -- passed a bill earlier this year removing the strict limits on federal funding for embryonic stem cell research.
-That bill would have cleared the way for government-sponsored research on the stem cells plucked from embryos left over at fertility treatments.
+That bill would have cleared the way for government-sponsored research on the stem cells plucked from embryos left over at treatments.

 But President Bush blocked the measure, citing a belief -- shared by many religious conservatives -- that the government should not promote research that destroys human embryos for the sake of harvesting their stem cells.